tidepool-org/platform/README.md

 _bin/dataservices/dataservices
 ```

-Use `Ctrl-C` to stop the `dataservices` executable.
+Use `Ctrl-C` to stop the executable.
 It may take up to 60 seconds to stop.

 # Makefile